cabal-club/cable/wire.md

 | 7                     | Channel List Response         | a list of channel names |

 #### 5.2.1 Time To Live
-The TTL mechanism exists to allow clients with limited connectivity to peers (e.g. behind a strong NAT or a restricted mobile connection) to use the peers they can reach as a relay to find and retrieve data they are interested in more easily.
+The TTL mechanism exists to allow hosts with limited connectivity to peers (e.g. behind a strong NAT or a restricted mobile connection) to use the peers they can reach as a relay to find and retrieve data they are interested in more easily.

 The `ttl` field, set in the request header, expresses an upper bound on how many times a request is forwarded to other peers.
-A client wishing a request not be forwarded beyond its initial destination peer MUST set `ttl = 0`.
+A host wishing a request not be forwarded beyond its initial destination peer MUST set `ttl = 0`.

 An incoming request with `ttl = 0` MUST NOT be forwarded.

-An incoming request with a `ttl > 0` SHOULD be forwarded along to all peers the client is connected to.
+An incoming request with a `ttl > 0` SHOULD be forwarded along to all peers the host is connected to.
 A peer forwarding a request MUST decrement the `ttl` by one before sending it, to ensure the number of network hops does not exceed what the original requester specified.